yale-swe/f22-yalenav/README.md

 &nbsp;

-> ### Interested in trying the app out for yourself? 👇
+> ### Interested in trying the app out for yourself?
 >
-> - **Send vincent.schaffer@yale.edu an email** –– he'll add you to our beta user group on Expo.
-You should get an invite via email within a few hours.
+> - Send vincent.schaffer@yale.edu an email.
+He'll add you to our beta user group on Expo.
+You'll get an invite via email within a few hours.
-> - In the meantime, **download [Expo Go](https://apps.apple.com/us/app/expo-go/id982107779)**.
-Once you've successfuly joined the beta user group, **sign into the app**.
+> - In the meantime, download [Expo Go](https://apps.apple.com/us/app/expo-go/id982107779).
+Once you've successfuly joined the beta user group, sign into the app.
-> - **Scan the QR code below, follow the link, and enjoy!** 🎉
+> - Scan the QR code below, follow the link, and enjoy! 🎉
 > <p align="center">
 > <img width="200" alt="Screen Shot 2022-12-04 at 18 06 40" src="https://user-images.githubusercontent.com/40321598/205521096-a5edf531-473b-4bda-9767-30dfcd7c547b.png">
 > </p>

 # Development

-The following repository was written as part of Yale's Software Engineering class, and contains the most updated code on which the application relies.

 👊 Code authors: